primo-tech/Pegasus-V1-Flight-System/README.md

 Full Flight Control System For Y6 Mulitirotor Aircraft.

-Consisting Of Onboard RF Communication System, PCB Schemetics For Both The Remote-Control And Flight-Controller.
+Consisting Of Onboard RF Communication System, PCB Schemetics For The Flight-Controller.